 Mistakes are an essential element of creating.
 It’s not a question of ‘doing it wrong’.
 It’s a question of observing, playing, experimenting, analyzing, visioning, trying things out, trying ideas on.
+Mistakes are about learning.

 Managers, hear me now…